sampoder/summer-closed/README.md

 # summer-closed
-🚧Site to say applications are closed for Summer of Making
+🚧 Site to say applications are closed for Summer of Making